Religion

 |

-Native American religions, Muslims, Jews, Christians of all denominations,
+followers of Native American religions, Muslims, Jews, Christians of all

-and many others, including those who define their own spirituality, can be,
+denominations, and many others, including those who define their own

-requirement about religion is that a Scout must be “reverent” (according to
+The bottom line requirement about religion is that a Scout must be

-the Scout Law which is memorized by every Scout BSA).
+“reverent” (according to the Scout Law which is memorized by every Scout).
 If during their Scouting advancement, a

 Scout is questioned about their “duty to God”, the Scout should be ready to